K

 Databricks was founded by the original creators of Apache Spark, so understanding Spark helps you understand where Databricks comes from.

 Spark is an open source framework for processing large datasets across many machines at once.
-Instead of running a transformation on one server (which would take hours for terabyte scale data), Spark splits the work across a cluster of machines and runs it in parallel.
+Instead of running a transformation on one server (which would take hours for terabyte-scale data), Spark splits the work across a cluster of machines and runs it in parallel.

 When you write a query or transformation in Databricks, Spark is doing the actual computation underneath.
 You write Python, SQL, or Scala.
 Databricks translates that into Spark operations and runs them on whatever compute you have provisioned.